SitecorePowerShell/Book/security.md

 | Console | sitecore\Sitecore Limited Content Editor \(deny read\) | **Enabled** until user is _non-admin_ and not in _sitecore\Sitecore Client Developing_ |
 | Script | sitecore\Sitecore Limited Content Editor \(deny read\) | **Enabled** |

 **Note:** See the _Interactive_ section on _PowerShell Script Library_ and _PowerShell Script_ items for visibility and enabled rules.
-To hide each feature you can change also the security settings for items under `core:\content\Applications\Content Editor\Context Menues\Default\` item for the roles that should not see the menu.
+To hide each feature you can change also the security settings for the roles that should not see the menu.

 ### Security Hardening